nrfconnect/sdk-nrf/samples/net/aws_iot/README.rst

 .. note::
    For nRF70 Series devices, certificates must be provisioned at runtime.
-   This is achieved by pasting the PEM content into the respective files in the :file:`certs/` subdirectory and ensuring the :kconfig:option:`CONFIG_AWS_IOT_PROVISION_CERTIFICATES` Kconfig option is enabled.
+   This is achieved by pasting the PEM content into the respective files in the :file:`certs/` subdirectory and ensuring the :kconfig:option:`CONFIG_MQTT_HELPER_PROVISION_CERTIFICATES` Kconfig option is enabled.

 Configuration options
 =====================